Skip to main content

 How to Gut a Book

-Read footnotes (or endnotes as the case may be) & the bibliography
+- Read the intro chapter (or chapter one as the case may be) closely.